Free Kids Chore Chart Printable + 6 Tips For Success

 Why I don’t Pay My Kids For Most Chores

 Growing up in my family, I wasn’t paid for chores.
-But I do remember my parents always had chores for us to do.
+But I do remember my mom and dad always had chores for us to do.
 And, looking back, I really appreciate the effort that they spent to teach us how to work.

-Our kids have a list of daily chores that they need to accomplish before they get screen time, game time, or friend time.
-My kids do not get paid for chores because I believe that kids are part of the family and can help the family and their parents by doing simple, age-appropriate chores.
+Our kids have a list of chores that they need to complete before they get screen time, game time, or friend time.
+My kids do not get paid for chores because I believe that kids are part of the family and can help the family by doing simple, age-appropriate chores.

 OTHER KIDS SYSTEMS